Royal Titles & Forms of Address

 I am, by no means, an expert on this subject.
 There are literally hundreds of royal titles, and customs vary by country.
 Here is a basic breakdown:

-Royal titles in Europe
+Royal Titles in Europe

 European Ranking (Truncated)